Our Mission to Ease Loneliness This ChristmasOur Mission to Ease Loneliness This Christmas

 As a part of their mission, Independent Age have developed a number of valuable resources that empower older people, their families and carers to cope with the feeling of loneliness and overcome the everyday barriers to social interactions.
 The guide ‘If you are feeling lonely: How to stay connected in older age’ provides practical advice and access to additional resources which are specific to different regions in the UK.
-Both text and voice-recorded versions of the guide are available on the charity’s website.
+Both text and voice-recorded versions of the guide are available.

 Simon Hewett-Avison, Director of Services at Independent Age, commented:

 “2020 has been an especially difficult year for people in later life.
 Far too many older people experienced feelings of loneliness even before the pandemic, and the lockdown and other restrictions has made it even harder for us to connect with each other.

 “We know that loneliness can have a profound effect on wellbeing, and at Independent Age we work hard – with our volunteers – to help older people create meaningful connections, through our befriending and other wellbeing services.

 “We very much appreciate the donation from Promedica24 and look forward to reading the testimonials they create.”